SwiftjectiveCApp/SwiftjectiveC/README.md

 # SwiftjectiveC

-Example SPM Package that contains both Objc and Swift
+Example App that support

+- Modular architecture using SPM
 - XCFramework for Swift & Objective-C
 - Dynamic framework for Swift & Objective-C
+- Resource packages to manage resources
 - Consumer app that will use the Example Package